 I have frozen my eggs and now I am free.
 I did that at the age of 34.
 Because I have gotten married now, I want to chill with my partner and travel the world with him.
 I haven’t done that yet.
 I have always travelled with my family or friends.
 I want to do that with my husband now.
 Even though I love kids, if you ask me now, I am not mentally prepared to have one.
 Later in life, I would definitely think about it.

-Anita Hassanandani and Gul Panag on the 'ticking biological clock' and the right age to get pregnant.
+Anita Hassanandani, Gul Panag, and Kishwer Merchant on the ‘ticking biological clock’ and the right age to get pregnant.

 Both Gul Panag and Anita became mothers at the age of 39.
 Both of them believed that it was important for them to become mothers when they, themselves, were ready to raise a child and not when society thought they were ready – thus debunking the idea of a ‘ticking biological clock’.